 Art Reflecting Life

-Classic English literature provides readers a look into the past.
+Classic English literature provides readers with a look into the past.
 Middle English life was difficult unless born to nobility.
-The feudal system kept noble families in power whereas the lower class people worked to support the wealthy.
+The feudal system kept noble families in power, whereas the lower-class people worked to support the wealthy.
 Middle English literature offers creative representations of the feudal system and the lives of Middle English people.
-Although the formats and characters may vary, the recurring themes of love, violence, travel, and power resound in each example.
+Although the formats and characters may vary, each example's recurring themes of love, violence, travel and power resound.

 The social structure of Middle English life was controlled by a feudal system.
-In this society the King and nobility held ownership of land and goods for which the common people would work.
-Class structures of England during the 14th and 15th century were divided into the upper class and lower class with several layers in between.
-The upper class was made up of kings and nobility, lords and barons came next, followed by church leaders.
+In this society, the King and nobility held ownership of land and goods for which the common people would work.
+During the 14th and 15th centuries, the class structures of England were divided into the upper and lower classes, with several layers in between.
+The upper class was made up of kings and nobility; lords and barons came next, followed by church leaders.
 The lower class was made up of peasants and serfs.
-Kings were believed to have been born with divine right, right given by God passed on by heredity (Think Quest, n.d.).
+Kings were believed to have been born with divine rights; rights are given by God and passed on by heredity (Think Quest, n.d.).
 The king owned the land.
 Barons were given parts of the land, known as manors or fiefs.
-The barons managed the lands, maintained allegiance to the king, and provided troops for protection of the king and the king’s lands (Think Quest, n.d.).
+The barons managed the lands, maintained allegiance to the king, and provided troops to protect the king and the king’s lands (Think Quest, n.d.).
 Barons were also chosen by heredity.
-Church leaders were powerful members of society taking part in religious and government roles, and often receiving manors from the king as well.
-Peasants supported the church through donations that they believed would help save their immortal soul.
-Peasants were divided into independent peasants, who had their own skill and worked for themselves, and indentured peasants who worked for a lord for room and board and did not keep the benefits of their work (Think Quest, n.d.).
+Church leaders were powerful members of society taking part in religious and government roles, often receiving manors from the king.
+Peasants supported the church through donations that they believed would help save their immortal souls.
+Peasants were divided into independent peasants, who had their own skills and worked for themselves, and indentured peasants who worked for a lord for room and board and did not keep the benefits of their work (Think Quest, n.d.).